-Along with forming an alliance with beneficial fauna, there are a number of steps that you can take to keep potato beetles at bay.
+Along with forming an alliance with beneficial fauna, there are a number of steps that you can take to keep Jerusalem cricket at bay.
 Among them are:

 1. Rotate your crops.
-This is a very effective way to baffle potato beetles and to prevent them from being able to find your crops.
-It’s a good idea to alternate grains with potatoes to prevent having potato beetles establish themselves.
+This is a very effective way to baffle the Colorado potato beetle and to prevent them from being able to find your crops.
+It’s a good idea to alternate grains with tubers to prevent having the potato bug to establish themselves.

 2. Dig trenches between your rows of potato plants.
-These trenches should be a foot wide and dug at a 45 degree angle.
+These trenches should be a foot wide and dug at a 45° degree angle.
 Line each trench with black plastic.
-When the potato beetles fall into the trench, they will be trapped.
+When the Jerusalem cricket falls into the trench, they will be trapped.

 3. When your young potato plants have emerged and are growing well, mulch around them with straw or hay.
-Be sure to do this early enough that potato beetles have not yet found your plants.
-When they come looking and make their way across the straw or hay, they are very likely to encounter the one of the natural predators you have cultivated.
+Be sure to do this early enough that Jerusalem crickets have not yet found your plants.
+When they come looking and make their way across the straw or hay, they are very likely to encounter one of the natural predators you have cultivated.

 5. Keep chickens, ducks, geese and/or guineas.
-Once your potato plants are fairly mature (one foot tall) you can let your flock wander through them from time-to-time to pick off potato beetles.
+Once your potato plants are fairly mature (one foot tall) you can let your flock wander through them from time-to-time to pick off potato bugs.

 7. Plant potato beetle resistant varieties of potato such as “King Harry”.
-This type of potato plant has a great many leaf hairs, making them undesirable to potato beetles.
+This type of potato plant has a great many leaf hairs, making them undesirable to the potato bug.

 8. Mix buckwheat plants into your garden.
-Potato beetles don’t like them, but predatory wasps do.
-The blooms of the buckwheat plants will attract these beneficial garden insects at just the right time to help you battle potato beetles.
+The Jerusalem cricket does not like them, but predatory wasps do.
+The blooms of the buckwheat plants will attract these beneficial garden insects at just the right time to help you battle Jerusalem crickets.